rutikbodke333/Engineering_Study_Application/README.md

 The system supports two main user roles:

 ### ✅ Admin:
-- Manage users
-- Post announcements
-- Oversee document uploads
+- Admin manages users.
+- Admin can create new announcements such as circulars, timetables, re-exam notices and each announcement is automatically deleted after some time.
+- Admin can upload documents such as the syllabus, result pdf, timetables, and ebooks.
+- Admin can remove previously uploaded documents that are outdated or incorrect.

-### ✅ Student/User:
+### ✅ User:
-- Browse announcements
-- Upload study documents (e.g., PDFs)
+- Users can create, update, and delete their profiles
+- Users can view announcements related to exam timetables and circulars.
+- Users can upload notes, lab manuals and assignments.
+- Users can remove previously uploaded documents that are outdated or incorrect.
-- Use CGPA conversion tool
+- Users can convert CGPA into a percentage.

 ---